pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 _tl;dr Distributed newly minted coins on a per claim basis to all involved stakeholders._

-The `Global Mint` TLM is, _theoretically_, going to reach `zero`the only when the network reaches equilibrium in the far future.
+The `Global Mint` TLM is, _theoretically_, going to reach `zero`the only when the network reaches maturity in the far future.

 On a per claim basis, the network mints new tokens based on the the amount of work claimed.
 The newly minted tokens are distributed to the supplier, DAO, service owner